120 Credits | 2 years | Start date: Autumn 2016 | Degree: Degree of Master of Science (120 credits) with a major in economics

 2 years, 120 credits.
 Master of Science with a major in Economics.

 The education prepares students for positions demanding specialised analytical and methodological skills in economics.
-The students will thus be well prepared for positions requiring practical and scientific knowledge and the use of this knowledge in new models and methods.
+As a result, you will have the skills to work closely with decision making within companies/ organizations.
+You will be able to process and analyse data and pass on these results to your colleagues and managers.
+These skills are important both in the private and public sector.
+After completing the programme you will be well prepared for positions requiring practical and scientific knowledge and will have the ability to utilise this knowledge in new models and methods.

 Credits: 120,0 ECTS